 Surprisingly, passive sound bars tend to be on the pricier end of the sound bar pricing spectrum despite the lack of an amplifier.
 This is because they are more concerned with the quality of the speakers and other equipment.

-Even though they are positioned as the higher-fidelity side of sound bars, I believe that if you have a receiver, you can acquire good quality speakers for the same price as a sound bar and be better off since the sound separation can encompass the space better.
+Even though they are positioned on the higher-fidelity side of sound bars, you can acquire good quality speakers for the same price as a soundbar.
+And it will be better off since the sound separation can encompass the space better.

 Can you Connect a Soundbar to a Receiver?

 Both an active and passive soundbar may technically connect to a receiver.
 On the other hand, active soundbars are not intended to be utilized in this manner.
-They are often designed to be an all-in-one component of your home entertainment system.
+They’re meant to do it all, so to speak, in your home theater setup.